-You’ve been saving up, and you’ve decided renovating or improving your apartment sounds like a good idea.
+You’ve been saving up, and you’ve decided to renovate your apartment – but do you need permission?
 You know what you want to do, how much it will cost you, and approximately how long it will take before you will be living in recently renovated luxury.
 But before you start, did you check with your body corporate about making improvements to your lot?

 When making alterations to an individual lot, the Body Corporate and Community Management Act does not restrict the changes or improvements which an owner can make.
 Generally, lot owners can make improvements to elements of the lot which are the responsibility of the owner (see our articles on common property and what is the responsibility of the owner for more information).
 If you are considering making improvements, you should consider whether your changes will affect common property.